cecily-li/git_assignment/README.md

 git diff allows the user to track changes between files.
 It indicates the line number which was changed as well as a change summary for what content was changed.

 g.
 What is the main branch?
+Main branch is the default branch of the repository.
+It is the first branch displayed in the repository and changes made to side branches can be committed to the main branch later on.
+This practice allows the main branch to function as the standalone source in case the functionality in uncommitted code goes awry on a separate branch.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+Best practice is to commit changes to a side branch so that if something goes wrong, you can come back to the unchanged main branch and try again without losing your initial starting point.
+Changes are also easier to track and when collaborating, committing to other branches before merging to the main branch allows for easier code review.